Agent Skills: Agent Teams Protocol

 2. Claim your assigned task: TaskUpdate(taskId, status="in_progress")

-3. Read the task description — it contains your full mission (CONTEXT, MISSION, INSTRUCTIONS, GUIDELINES)
+3. Read the task description — it contains your full mission (CONTEXT, MISSION, INSTRUCTIONS, GUIDELINES).
+If upstream tasks are referenced, read them via TaskGet.

 Note: The lead stores your agent_id in task metadata after dispatch.
 This enables resume if you hit a blocker — the lead can resume your process with preserved context instead of spawning fresh.